Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: Introduction

-To address such a model deficiency, in a subsequent paper \cite{homma2024} we studied the parameter dependence of the predicted $\ft$ values for the $\btm$ decay of the Zr isotopes within the EDF-mapped IBM framework.
-By varying IBFFM as well as IBM parameters used in Ref.~\cite{nomura2024beta}, we found that the $\ft$ values for the $\btm$ decay of Zr isotopes depend strongly on the quadrupole-quadrupole interaction strength and that of the residual neutron-proton interaction of tensor type in the IBFFM Hamiltonian for the daughter (Nb) nuclei.
-Furthermore, it was found that, when these parameters were adjusted so as to reproduce the measured $\ft$ values, they led to a better reproduction of the energy spectra of the Nb isotopes and their boson core (Mo) nuclei.
+In Ref.~\cite{nomura2024beta}, in particular, the mapped IBM was applied to study $\beta$-decay properties as well as low-lying collective states of even-even and odd-odd nuclei from Kr to Cd isotopes near $N=60$, using the relativistic EDF as a microscopic input.
+In that study, the observed systematic of the $\beta$-decay $\ft$ values along isotopic chains was reproduced reasonably well, but some of the measured $\ft$ values for those nuclei with $N\leqslant 60$ were significantly underestimated.
+To address the deficiency, in a subsequent paper \cite{homma2024} we studied the parameter dependence of the predicted $\ft$ values for the $\btm$ decay of the Zr isotopes within the EDF-mapped IBM framework.
+By varying IBFFM as well as IBM parameters used in Ref.~\cite{nomura2024beta}, we found that the $\ft$ values for the $\btm$ decay of Zr isotopes depended strongly on the quadrupole-quadrupole boson interaction strength and that of the residual neutron-proton interaction of tensor type in the IBFFM Hamiltonian for the daughter (Nb) nuclei.
+Furthermore, it was found that, when these parameters were adjusted to the experimental $\ft$ values, they led to a better reproduction of the energy spectra of the Nb isotopes and their boson core (Mo) nuclei.

-In the present study, we extend the analysis of Ref.~\cite{homma2024} to the $\beta$ decay of neutron-deficient Ge and As nuclei in the mass $A\approx 70$ region to see if the conclusion drawn in \cite{homma2024} applies also to other mass regions.
-As a representative case we consider Hamiltonian parameter dependencies of the $\btp$-decay $\ft$ values of the $^{68}$As nucleus.
-Here, the choice of the specific nuclei with $A\approx 70$ and $A\approx 100$ is due to the fact that they are rather close to $^{76}$Ge, $^{96}$Zr, and $^{100}$Mo. which are candidate nuclei for the neutrinoless double-$\beta$ decay, a fundamental nuclear decay under extensive investigations \cite{avignone2008,engel2017,agostini2023}.
-We also incorporate higher-order terms in the one-nucleon transfer operators in the IBFFM in constructing the GT and Fermi transition operators, and see the relevance of these terms to the calculated GT and Fermi transition matrix elements for $\beta$ decays.
-In addition to the $\btm$ decays of Zr isotopes calculated in Ref.~\cite{homma2024}, the contributions of the higher-order terms in the GT and the Fermi operators are discussed for the $\btm$ decays of the neighboring Mo nuclei and Ge isotopes, and for the $\btp$ decay of As isotopes.
+In the present study, we extend the analysis of Ref.~\cite{homma2024} to the $\beta$ decay of neutron-deficient Ge and As nuclei in the mass $A\approx 70$ region to see if the conclusion drawn in Ref.~\cite{homma2024} is valid in other mass regions.
+As a representative case, we specifically consider the $\btp$ decay of $^{68}$As.
+We also incorporate higher-order terms in the one-nucleon transfer operators in the IBFFM in constructing the GT and Fermi transition operators, and study the role played by these terms in the corresponding matrix elements for the $\btp$ decays of $^{68,70}$As, and $\btm$ decays of $^{78}$Ge, and even-even $^{98-110}$Zr and $^{102-110}$Mo isotopes.
+Here, the choice of the specific regions $A\approx 70$ and $A\approx 100$ is motivated by fact that they are rather close to $^{76}$Ge, $^{96}$Zr, and $^{100}$Mo, which are candidate nuclei for the neutrinoless double-$\beta$ decay, a fundamental nuclear decay under extensive investigations \cite{avignone2008,engel2017,agostini2023}.

 We further report a novel application of the mapped IBM framework to compute $\beta$-decay half-lives of the considered Ge, As, Zr, and Mo isotopes.
 While the $\beta$-decay half-lives are extensively studied by various theoretical approaches such as NSM and QRPA, the IBM has mostly been applied to compute the GT and Fermi transitions to only a few low-lying states.
 An exception is perhaps the IBM-2 calculations of the double-$\beta$ decay nuclear matrix elements in Refs.~\cite{yoshida2013,nomura2022bb,nomura2024bb}, where a number of intermediate states of odd-odd nuclei were computed without the closure approximation.
 To the best of our knowledge, the application of the IBM to systematic half-life studies for neutron-rich isotopes has rarely been attempted.